Research projects related to SELMA

 Funded by European Commission (Europe for Citizens – European Remembrance Strand)

-In September 2018, SELMA: Centre for the Study of Storytelling, Experientiality and Memory at the School of History, Culture and Arts Studies (University of Turku) will launch an interdisciplinary project “#NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning,” a Europe wide initiative funded by the European Commission (Europe for Citizens – European Remembrance Strand).
+In September 2018, SELMA: Centre for the Study of Storytelling, Experientiality and Memory at the School of History, Culture and Arts Studies (University of Turku) launched an interdisciplinary project “#NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning,” a Europe wide initiative funded by the European Commission (Europe for Citizens – European Remembrance Strand).

 Uuden etsijät.
 Esoteerisuus ja uskonnollisuuden murros suomalaisen sivistyneistön parissa 1880-luvulta 1930-luvulle